A Whole-Body Exercise Routine for Seniors with Limited Endurance

 Ask a variety of older adults what’s most important to them, and you’ll probably receive similar answers: remaining independent, mentally sharp, and active enough to do the things most important to them.

 Although the average lifespan for Americans has increased by about 5 years since the

-Especially when it comes to regular exercise.
-Unfortunately, many older adults do not begin a strength training and exercise program until facing health problems.
+Unfortunately, for many older adults, committing to a strength training and exercise program only happens when they are faced with serious health problems.
 It’s a vicious cycle: Less exercise and activity means weaker bones, reduced muscle strength and flexibility, which leads to health problems that make taking on an exercise routine that much more difficult.

-So, while the ideal is a whole-body exercise routine that includes a variety of strength training and cardio activities and amounts to an average of 30 minutes of exercise each day, that simply isn’t feasible for all older adults.
+So, while the ideal is a whole-body exercise routine that includes strength, balance and flexibility training along with cardio activities and amounts to an average of 30 minutes of exercise each day, that simply isn’t feasible for all older adults.
 Especially seniors with health challenges or who are just starting out with an exercise program.

 So, what are the most effective whole-body exercises for improving overall physical conditioning with limited endurance?